The winner of its first Naloxone App Competition

 The app may meet another demand: a way to inform younger generations about overdose prevention.
 Dr. Sharon Stancliff, medical director of overdose prevention and drug treatment at the Harm Reduction Coalition

 in New York, says the app may reach an elusive population.

 "It can be difficult for customers to understand how to access naloxone at pharmacies," said Stancliff, who educates the public on opioid overdose prevention.
 "Younger people, in particular, don't think about pharmacies as often as older people."

 In the state of New York, for example, Stancliff said, there were roughly 8,000 police officers carrying naloxone in the past year, and over 50% of overdoses reported were among people under the age of 29.
 Not only is this age group less likely to visit pharmacies, Stancliff suggests; it may also be more concerned about privacy.

-Creativity will certainly be praised in judging; the winning creators will take home $40,000 to continue developing their product.
-The FDA is also collaborating with the federal Small Business Innovation Research program to hopefully kick-start the winner's company once the contest is decided.
+The contest received 45 submissions, and Team PwrdBy receives $40,000 to continue developing their product.
+The FDA is also collaborating with the federal Small Business Innovation Research program to kick-start the winning company.